 The Genius That Is Big Jim McLain's

 To think we English speakers have gone years thinking Big Jim McLain was merely John Wayne fighting Communists.
 Little did I realize BJM was an all-purpose commodity easily adaptable to market needs here and over there, as evidenced by Euro posters at right and below.
 Marijuana, their reimagining of Jim McLain as drug-buster thanks to overdubbing and judicious edits, was customized for German, Italian and who knows what other foreign sites.
 Makes sense inasmuch as continentals vested little in our stateside struggle with Red hijinxs, a punk enterprise for Yank-heroic Wayne to be concerning himself with in any case.
 Look at Big Jim McLain (currently a Netflix HD stream) and see how easy its jigsaw might mix or match.
-Remove opener/closing portions, revolved around HUAC hearings, and this pic could be about anything, so devilishly simple are changes you'd apply to its one-size-fits-all format.
-John Wayne produced the show with partner Robert Fellows, his first independent under that banner, and I'm wondering if he thought up the idea.
+Remove opener/closing portions, revolved around HUAC hearings, and Big Jim McLain could be about anything, so devilishly simple are changes one could apply to its single-size-fits-all format.
+John Wayne produced with partner Robert Fellows, his first independent under that banner, and I'm wondering if he thought up the idea.
 Overseas money was vital for breaking even by the fifties.
 Restricting appeal to US markets was no viable option.
 Watch Big Jim McLain and note how flexible it is to any topic in the deck.
 Hawaii-bound Wayne could be investigating contraband pineapples for choices handlers enjoyed with scissors and subbed voicing here, Big Jim McLain itself more than a ripe candidate for 2011 You Tube mash-upping.

 Variety reported the film as having come about as result of Warners being unable to find a "suitable yarn" for Wayne to fulfill his 1952 installment of a one-a-year deal they'd shook on earlier.
 Operation Pacific had been the last, with follow-up overdue.
 WB proposed The Sea Chase, featuring Wayne as a trade-described "Nazi sea captain," said part understandably Duke-nixed (he'd play it in modified mode later).
 The star had been spoiling toward independence after a fashion of names he'd surpassed (or nearly so) boxoffice-wise.
 New dealing would call for he and Fellows to deliver a brace of shows in addition to ones Wayne was previous pledged to, first of which, Jim McLain, was found and developed by the team.
 Warners agreed to advance $750,000 toward its making, a crew headed for extensive location in the Hawaiian islands, that site also used for Fox's Bird Of Paradise and MGM's Pagan Love Song, both then-recently in release.
 Wayne wouldn't cheat on scenics for Big Jim McLain.
 Virtually all his outdoor stuff, and much of the interiors, were shot against real background, process screens used but sparingly (only a week to ten days scheduled for studio lensing).
 All this was fill-up for audiences who'd not experience island vistas so generously ladled out, Wayne himself and not mere second units enjoying it with his public.
 I'm guessing Big Jim McLain did a lot for Hawaii tourism.
 Watching it now, especially in HD, makes me almost want to fly there ...